 Attendance at scheduled classroom sessions for all classroom or virtual classroom-based learners is a requirement for learners to ensure they gain the knowledge and skills required for the qualification they are studying.

 There may be times that you cannot attend a classroom session.
 You can be absent from 3 classes during your classroom delivery schedule.
-If you are absent for more than 3 classes, you may be transferred to an alternative delivery model or cancelled from your course enrolment at the discretion of the Regional Manager and Head of Training and Learning.
+If you are absent for more than 3 classes, you may be transferred to an alternative delivery model or cancelled from your course enrolment at the discretion of the Training Manager and Head of Training and Learning.

-Prior to you being transferred to an alternative delivery model or cancellation from the course, you will be issued letters after each absent day to inform you of your requirements to attend classes and encourage you to contact your trainer to discuss further.